SpyInCoffee/spyincoffee.github.io/_posts/2024-10-18-HelloWorld.md

 $ bundle exec jekyll s
 ```
 After your site is running, make required changes, apply your staged changes, commit them, and push them to GitHub for deployment.

+> If you experience any issues while pushing updates from a branch, update the build and deployment source to GitHub Actions.
+After making this change, re-run all jobs under the Pages Actions.
+>{: .prompt-warning }